 The Man Who Made It Happen

 Eric Lundgren is the CEO of IT Asset Partners.
 If ever there was a poster child for the “reduce-recycle-reuse” cause, he would certainly be it.
-To prove a point about how wasteful Americans are, especially regarding things electronic, he decided to take on Tesla with trash.
+To prove how wasteful Americans are, especially regarding things electronic, he decided to take on Tesla with trash.

 He began by investing $500 on a 1997 BMW that was scheduled to be scrapped.
 That in itself isn’t too unusual as many enthusiastic car hobbyists have taken on the challenge of resurrecting salvage automobiles.
 What makes Lundgren unique is what else he collected before he left the landfill.